Merci-chao/userChrome.js/README.md

 <summary>Minor Updates</summary>

 **Version 4.0.2.3**
-- Update the dependencies of settings in `about:config`.
+- Updates the dependencies of settings in `about:config`.

 **Version 4.0.2.2**
-- Refine some minor animation related to tab group.
+- Refines some minor animation related to tab group.

 **Version 4.0.2.1**
-- Follow up with the fix of Firefox bug [#1997096](https://bugzilla.mozilla.org/show_bug.cgi?id=1997096).
+- Follows up with the fix of Firefox bug [#1997096](https://bugzilla.mozilla.org/show_bug.cgi?id=1997096).

 </details>